jwcranford/diceware-java/README.md

 shouldn't be any.

+## Additional security tips

+* Use a password manager.
+* Use two-factor authentication where available.

 ## Building from source

-Gradle and Java 8+ are required to build pphrasegen.
+Java 8+ is required to build pphrasegen from source.

 $ ./gradlew build